Transport and phase separation of active Brownian particles in fluctuating environments: Theoretical results for a single particle

-We now shall return to the process $\varUpsilon(t)$, which encodes all the information regarding the fluctuations of the environment.
-Following the suggestions by Jain et al. \cite{jain2016diffusion} and Chechkin et al. \cite{chechkin2017brownian}, we consider the viscosity in our model to be the square of a $n$-dimensional Ornstein-Uhlenbeck process, i.e. $\varUpsilon(t)=\textbf{Y}_n^2(t)$, where $\textbf{Y}_n$ is essentially the position vector of an imaginary $n$-dimensional harmonic oscillator that performs Brownian motion.
-With this Ansatz, one obtains the following Langevin equation,
+So far we did not specify the process $\varUpsilon(t)$, which encodes all the information regarding the fluctuations of the environment, see Eqs.~(\ref{mle}).
+Following the suggestions by Jain et al. \cite{jain2016diffusion} and Chechkin et al. \cite{chechkin2017brownian}, we consider the $\varUpsilon(t)$ to be the square of a $n$-dimensional Ornstein-Uhlenbeck process, i.e. $\varUpsilon(t)=\textbf{Y}_n^2(t)$, where $\textbf{Y}_n$ can be interpreted as the position vector of a $n$-dimensional harmonic oscillator that performs Brownian motion.
+With this in mind, the process $\varUpsilon(t)$ is determined by the Langevin-like equations,